 - Rubber armored

-The Solo is the only monocular you'll ever need to buy.
-It’ll put you at the top of the food chain with its high 10x power to get you seeing further and its fully multi-coated optics to get you seeing brighter.
+I think so highly of the Solo monocular that I reckon it may be the only monocular you'll ever need to buy.
+I put it at the top of the food chain with its high 10x power to get you seeing further and its fully multi-coated optics to get you seeing brighter.

-However, let’s be real for a second as it only has a 25 mm objective lens.
-It's not going to perform in lowlight conditions like a pair of 10×42 or 10×50 binoculars would.
-But, for instant spotting in multiple hunting situations, the Solo can get it done for you just like it has with its satisfied following of disciples.
-So, leave the binos behind if you truly want a pocket-sized set of eyes.
+Let me be real for a second as it only has a 25 mm objective lens.
+It's not going to perform in lowlight conditions like a pair of 10x42 or 10x50 binoculars would.
+But for instant spotting across the brush or plains, the Solo gets it done.
+Leave the binos behind if you truly want a pocket-sized set of eyes.

-A stiff focus ring might raise an eyebrow or two, but it shouldn't feel like it's welded to the build.
-Good thing it's a Vortex and it's backed with a VIP warranty, right?
+I will say that the stiff focus ring might raise an eyebrow or two, but it shouldn't feel like it's welded down.
+If it's unreasonably stiff, good thing it's a Vortex and it's backed with the VIP warranty, right?

-Zeiss regularly comes up at the top of everyone’s list when it comes to sport optics.
-They’re an authoritative brand that has earned their stripes when it comes to industry-leading products.
-But, when buying optics from such a brand, prices may be just out of reach for most on the hunt for a monocular.
-The 6X18 T has a lot of offer, but are you willing to flip the bill for one?
+When considering optics from Zeiss, prices may be just out of reach for most.
+Like all of their optics, the Mono 6X18 T monocular has a lot of offer, but are you willing to flip the bill for one?

 - Extremely compact